100 Unusual Quiz Questions and Answers General Knowledge

 43. Who said, “Custom is the great guide to human life”?

-David Hume, Scottish philosopher
+David Hume, a Scottish philosopher

 44. The Jane Addams Birthplace is located in which county of Illinois, United States?